 GST/HST Information for Charities

-Our publications and personalized correspondence are available in braille, large print, e-text, or MP3 for those who have a visual impairment.
-Find more information at About multiple formats or by calling 1-800-959-5525.
+The CRA's publications and personalized correspondence are available in braille, large print, e-text, and MP3.
+For more information, go to About multiple formats or call 1-800-959-5525.

 La version française de ce guide est intitulée Renseignements sur la TPS/TVH pour les organismes de bienfaisance.